Last Updated: March 5, 2020

-Based on our criteria for reviewing the two, we feel that, while both have a lot going for them, the larger MX8 is a superior pool cleaner.
+While both have a lot going for them, the larger MX8 is a superior pool cleaner.
 Although the MX6 beats it on price, we feel that two really important factors—performance and design—belong to the MX8.

 When two models are from the same basic line and have the same basic operation, price is invariably just a matter of looking at price tags.
 It’s a clean, easy way to measure which one is better.
 In this case, the MX6 simply costs less.
 We were tempted to give the MX6 a bigger edge with the price differential, but you do get more by paying more for the MX8.

-We kind of feel that some of the MX8’s features related to its ability to climb are mostly marketing.
+We feel that some of the MX8’s features related to its ability to climb are mostly marketing.
 Both do a pretty admirable job of climbing walls and cleaning stairs.
 Zodiac just gave the MX8’s ability to do so a tech-sounding name.
 At the price they ask for it, that’s probably understandable.
 But there are two things that stand out in terms of design that give the MX8 the nod.
 The first is its dual cyclone cleaning system.
 This is actually a useful feature.
 The other is that it comes with longer hoses.
 Six feet to be exact.
 That might not sound like much.
-Yet it’s surprising how much of a difference six feet can make in cleaning a pool floor.
+Yet, it’s surprising how much of a difference six feet can make in cleaning a pool floor.
 The MX8 can also operate at a lower rate of suction than the MX6.

 Designed to be a small, compact pool cleaner that loves to climb, the MX6 is guilty of all of the above.
-Its single, centrally located blade on the bottom stirs up debris and sucks it into a central chamber that, when full, is as easily accessible as snapping it open.
+Its single, centrally-located blade on the bottom stirs up debris and sucks it into a central chamber that, when full, is as easily accessible as snapping it open.
 It climbs walls well and can get into those hard-to-reach corners and stairs.
 It’s more affordable than the MX8, but these savings mean one less directional gear on the bottom.
 That, in turn, impairs its mobility a little bit.
 It also comes with a shorter hose.
 If you want more than the 30-feet standard, you’ll have to buy it as an accessory.
 It’s also advertised as having hassle-free hose connections, but that feature causes as many headaches as it prevents.

 The Zodiac MX8 is the bigger brother of the MX6.
 Both are compact side suction pool cleaners, and the MX6 is less expensive.
 There’s a good reason for that, however.
 The MX8 has two cleaning turbines on the bottom for a wider cleaning swath.
 It also operates at a lower suction power level than the MX6, and it comes with more hose out of the box.
 It also has two directional gears on the bottom so that it’s more mobile and adaptable while in operation.
 It costs more than the MX6, but we feel that the added expense is generally worth the extras you get.